metomi/rose/sphinx/api/configuration/metadata.rst

       overrides the :rose:conf:`type`, :rose:conf:`range` and
       :rose:conf`pattern` metadata.

-      For example, the config editor may use this list to determine the widget to display the setting.
+      For example, :ref:`command-rose-config-edit` may use this list to determine the widget
+      to display the setting.
 It may display the choices using a set of radio buttons if the list of values is small, or a drop down combo box if the list of :rose:conf:`values` is large.
-If the list only contains one value, the config editor will expect the setting to always have this value, and may display it as a special setting.
+If the list only contains one value, :ref:`command-rose-config-edit` will expect the setting to always have this value, and may display it as a special setting.

    .. rose:conf:: value-titles